 This webinar covered what happens at the end of a contract when that contract is terminated by the government either for convenience or default.
 We started with explaining the critical differences between terminations for convenience (T4Cs) and terminations for default (T4Ds).
 Next, attendees learned all about T4Cs, the response process and seeking compensation in connection with work performed prior to termination.
 Finally, we covered how to challenge T4Ds, including how to convert them to T4Cs, and how to deal with reprocurement claims.

 ASSERTING AND DEFENDING BID PROTESTS:

 In today’s competitive market, protests are an inevitable feature of most procurements.
 Accordingly, understanding the complex web of regulations and requirements relating to asserting and defending protests is critical to becoming a successful government contractor.
-In this webinar, we will walk you through the who, what, when, where, why and how of filing a bid protest.
-You will learn how to use debriefings and protests as an affirmative tool to get the contracts you want, as well as strategies for maximizing your chances for a positive outcome.
-We will also cover how to defend against bid protests brought by their competitors.
+In this webinar, we walked attendees through the who, what, when, where, why and how of filing a bid protest.
+Attendees learned how to use debriefings and protests as an affirmative tool to get the contracts you want, as well as strategies for maximizing your chances for a positive outcome.
+We also covered how to defend against bid protests brought by their competitors.

 WEDNESDAY, JULY 12, 2017

 Many small business set-aside procurements ultimately end up involving not only bid protests but size or status protests.
 If not properly dealt with, these protests have disastrous consequences: they can result in a contractor’s loss of the contract, as well as its eligibility to compete for other set aside contracts.
 In this webinar, we covered the differences between types of protests, common pitfalls (including affiliation, conditional ownership, and conditional control) that can form the basis of a protest, and how to protect yourself and defend against these protests.
 Agency-initiated size/status investigations was also discussed.